 All material related to the course is delivered through the Moodle area of the course, which also contains a discussion forum where students can discuss issues related to the course with each other and the teacher.
 Each homework assignment involves multiple-choice questions that the students answer through Moodle before the exercise sessions related to that homework assignment.

 |Assessment practices and criteria

-The grade on a scale from 0 (fail) to 5 is based on the sum of points earned in the final exam and the quizzes based on the homework assignments.
-The maximum number of points is 100, of which 60 come from the final exam and 40 can be earned in the quizzes based on the homework assignments.
-To pass the course, the student must earn at least 50 points in total and at least 30 points from the final exam
+The grade on a scale from 0 (fail) to 5 is based on the sum of points earned in the final exam and from the homework assignments and potential classroom activities.
+The points are scaled such that the maximum number of points is 100, of which 60 come from the final exam and 40 from the homework assignments and other activities.
+To pass the course, the student must earn at least 50 points in total and at least 30 points from the final exam.